Fujifilm X100S vs Sony RX100 V

 Review summary: Fujifilm X100S vs Sony RX100 V

-So what is the bottom line?
-Which of the two cameras – the Fujifilm X100S or the Sony RX100 V – has the upper hand?
+So what conclusions can be drawn?
+Is there a clear favorite between the Fujifilm X100S and the Sony RX100 V?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Fujifilm X100S:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.